bugsbugsbux/jjj/understanding-j.md

-monad           ]       return argument unchanged dyad            [       return x unchanged dyad            ]       return y unchanged conjunction     :       define entities syntax          )       end multiline explicit definition monad           echo    output message
+monad           ]       return argument unchanged dyad            [       return x unchanged dyad            ]       return y unchanged monad           load    executes file or shortname (alias for some file) monad           scripts show shortnames monad           loadd   like load but print each line before executing monad           require like load but only if was not loaded already conjunction     :       define entities syntax          )       end multiline explicit definition monad           echo    output message